lukassso/astro-trek/src/content/post/data-science-tools-and-leanguages.md

 - Key considerations for businesses and individuals when choosing data transformation tools

 Whether you're looking to expand your knowledge or choose the right tools for your projects, this blog is here to guide you through the dynamic world of data science tools and languages.

+## How to use the generative AI more ecologically

+During the observers are exiting the gen AI tools like OpenAI, Google, Anthropic, and Cohere, we need to think about hidden costs and environmental impact which are not visible to the users and often are skipped in the conversation.
+Actually the tools starting growing in size and popularity but is consious to judge the costs will grow dramatically in the near future.